-Richard S. White was born 10/19/1936 in Altoona, PA.
+Richard S. White was born October 19, 1936 in Altoona, PA.
 He attended a one-room country school for the first six years of elementary.
 It was complete with a pot-bellied wood stove and two outhouses.
 There were 8 grades and an amazing teacher who gave all students a good education.
-He graduated from Altoona High School in 1954 and enrolled at Bucknell University and on to Temple University for my M.D.
-He joined the US Army his senior year of medical school and did all of his training (internship, residency and Cardiology fellowship) at Tripler and Letterman Hospitals.
+He graduated from Altoona High School in 1954 and enrolled at Bucknell University and on to Temple University for his M.D.
+He joined the US Army his senior year of medical school and did all of his training (internship, residency and cardiology fellowship) at Tripler and Letterman Hospitals.
 He left the US Army in 1971 and moved back to Pennsylvania for 18 months, and then made the best move of his life to Utah in 1973.
 His cardiology career was a great experience!
 He retired in October 2006 and has enjoyed all of it, especially the Seager Memorial Clinic.
 When Floyd Seager called him to ask if he would help, he immediately said yes.
 Dr. White has 5 children and 9 grandchildren.
-Two of his kids are college graduates and three more are in college.
-His second wife Karen, an RN, and he worked together at Seager Clinic in the early years, and they have just celebrated their 30th anniversary.
+Two of his grandchildren are college graduates and four more are in college.
+His second wife Karen, an RN, and he worked together at Seager Clinic in the early years, and they recently celebrated their 30th anniversary.

 Rebecca Maruri Mendenhall (Treasurer)